firecat53/keepmenu/README.rst

 Keepmenu
 ========

-Read and copy entries from Keepass databases using dmenu or Rofi_.
+Select entries from Keepass databases using dmenu or Rofi_ and type username and/or password into the active window.

+Inspired in part by Passhole_, but I wanted something more dmenu and less command line focused.

+I'm very aware of pass and passmenu, but I've found that the Keepass options for other platforms are much easier to use, especially for the non-technically oriented.
+Thus...synchronized passwords and everyone is happy!

 Features
 --------

 - Set multiple databases in the config file, including key files.
 - Auto-type username and/or password on selection.
+No clipboard copy/paste involved.
-- Enter database password and optionally(TODO) store it in a running gpg-agent instance.
+- Enter database passphrase and optionally gpg encrypt and cache it using an existing gpg-agent key.
+- Set cache expiration time for saving the database passphrase
-- Optional Pinentry support for secure passphrase entry
+- Optional Pinentry support for secure passphrase entry.
+- Possible future features:
+  + Add/edit/delete entries
+  + View/copy password notes

 License
 -------